IBIS vs OIS vs EIS Camera Stabilization – A Comparison Breakdown

 Panasonic GH5 and GH5s with 12-35mm ii and sigma 18-35mm and metabones xl v3

 The Panasonic GH5 (left) has IBIS that works in tandem with the OIS found on certain lenses.
-The GH5S on the right doesn’t have IBIS, and the Sigma 18-35mm attached to it doesn’t have OIS.
-The combo on the left is able to produce much more stable footage than the one on the right.
+The GH5S on the right doesn’t have IBIS, and the Sigma 18-35mm attached doesn’t have OIS.
+The combo on the left can produce much more stable footage than the one on the right.

-In-body Image Stabilization a.k.a.
-IBIS works by having the sensor float inside the camera.
-Because of this, this technology is sometimes referred to as sensor-shift or mechanical image stabilization.
+In-body Image Stabilization, a.k.a.
+IBIS, works by having the sensor float inside the camera.
+Because of this, this technology is sometimes called sensor shift or mechanical image stabilization.

-The amount of shaking IBIS can combat is limited to the amount the sensor is able to move within the frame it’s attached to.
+Because the sensor can move in the camera body, it can help combat shaking footage when the camera is moved around.
+The amount of shaking IBIS can combat is limited to the amount the sensor can move within the frame it’s attached to.

-This is where Dual IS that takes advantage of both OIS and IBIS comes in handy as the OIS can help reduce some of the shakes before the IBIS kicks in to take care of the rest. – At least until a certain degree.
+This is where Dual IS comes in handy.
+It takes advantage of both OIS and IBIS.
+The OIS can help reduce some of the shakes before the IBIS kicks in to take care of the rest, at least to a certain degree.

-If the footage is still too jittery, you might have to use a tool such as the Warp Stabilizer in Premiere Pro or go the route with a gimbal or Glidecam.
+If the footage is still too jittery, you might have to use a tool such as the Warp Stabilizer in Premiere Pro, a gimbal, or a Glidecam.

-Because the sensor is able to shift its angle and position inside the camera, IBIS is able to compensate for 5-axis movement and shaking.
+Because the sensor can shift its angle and position inside the camera, IBIS can compensate for 5-axis movement and shaking.

 5-axis image stabilization explained

-Even though a lot of DSLR and mirrorless hybrid cameras today come with good image stabilization, the image stabilization found in cameras can only do so much.
+Even though many DSLR and mirrorless hybrid cameras today have good image stabilization, this technology can only do so much.

-Sometimes you need that extra help to get a really smooth take.
+Sometimes, you need that extra help to get a smooth take.
 That’s when things like sliders, gimbals, and Glidecam-type stabilizers come in handy.

-When you choose to use one of those tools, remember it’s always a good idea to turn off the stabilization in your camera.
+When you choose to use one of those tools, remember to always turn off your camera’s stabilization.
 Otherwise, your camera’s stabilization might try to combat the movement from your gimbal or slider, and you’ll end up with weird results.